hsavarese/GroupProject/README.md

 Updated the Menu class so it would work along with the Similarity Calcualtor.
 Did this since the main is in the menu class.

+### To Do:
+- Look at the Prof's commits.
+Decide whats going on with both app.java files that we have in our folder.
 ---